ValRCS/LNB_DH_03_20/AGENDA.md

 Notes: using d3.js - inline svg, vue for front end

 * https://books.google.com/ngrams - Google must have a very good index for these due to speed

+## Typical Challenges

+* Working with external tools , provide on demand corpus

+* Working with Ailab tools (possibly LNB hosting) internal tools Ailab for reserachers specialized

+* Built in functionality in our tools
+Popular

+AntConc typical
+how a word behaves
+freq count

+concordances
+add latvian Lemma